-During Orientation, students will:
+During Orientation, students can:

-- Meet new people and get to know other new students - Work with an Orientation Hawkeye Guide (and professional academic advisors) to learn about basic academic requirements - Select their courses for the fall semester and create their academic schedule - Meet with their assigned academic advisor - Register for classes MyUI - Have an opportunity to learn about residence hall living, how to get involved on campus, the academic expectations of faculty, fraternity and sorority life, computing technology on campus, and much more!
+- Meet new people and get to know other new students - Work with an Orientation Hawkeye Guide (and professional academic advisors) to learn about basic academic requirements - Select their courses for the fall semester and create their academic schedule (required) - Meet with their assigned academic advisor (required) - Register for classes via MyUI (required) - Have an opportunity to learn about residence hall living, how to get involved on campus, the academic expectations of faculty, fraternity and sorority life, computing technology on campus, and much more!

-There is no fee to attend an Orientation program.
+There is no additional fee to attend an Orientation program.

 Orientation sessions for transfer students are one-day programs that occur at different times throughout the year prior to each semester.
-Transfer students are required to attend an Orientation program in order to register for their classes and may reserve their date online via MyUI.
+Transfer students are required to attend an Orientation Program in order to register for their classes and may reserve their date online via MyUI.